 - Slopes are a major factor related to loss of control and tipover accidents which can result in severe injury or death.
 All slopes require extra caution.
-If you cannot back up the slope or if you feel uneasy on it, do not mow it. - 2.
+If you cannot back up the slope or if you feel uneasy on it. do not mow it. - 2.
 For your safety, measure any slope before using the tractor on the sloped area.
 Use a slope measuring device in addition to the slope gauge included as part of this manual to measure slopes before operating this tractor on a sloped or hilly area.
 Smart phone applications can also be utilized to measure slopes.
-If the slope is greater than 15° (25%) as shown on the slope gauge or a slope measuring device, do not operate this tractor on that area or serious injury could result.

-- 3. Do not mow on slopes greater than 15° (25%). - 4.
-Do not mow across slopes, only mow up and down slopes that are less than 15° (25%).
+If the slope is greater than 15° (25%) as shown on the slope gauge or a slope measuring device, do not operate this tractor on that area or serious injury could result. - 3.
+Do not mow on slopes greater than 15° (25%). - Do not mow across slopes, only mow up and down slopes that are less than 15° (25%).
 Use low speeds and avoid sudden turns. - Do not mow on wet grass.
-Reduced traction could cause sliding or a loss of control. - 6.
-Do not operate tractor under any conditions where traction, steering, or stability is in question.
+Reduced traction could cause sliding or a loss of control. - Do not operate tractor under any conditions where traction, steering or stability is in question.
 Tires could slide even if the wheels are stopped. - Avoid starting and stopping on slopes.
 Avoid making sudden changes in speed or direction.
-Make turns slowly and gradually. - Use extra care while operating tractor with grass catcher or other attachment(s).
+Make turns slowly and gradually.

+- Use extra care while operating tractor with grass catcher or other attachment(s).
 They can affect the stability of the tractor.
 Do not use grass catcher on slopes greater than 10° (17%). - 9.
 Do not try to stabilize the tractor by putting your foot on the ground. - 10.
 Keep all movement on slopes slow and gradual.
 Do not make sudden changes in speed or direction.
-Rapid acceleration could cause the front of the tractor to lift and rapidly roll over backwards, which could cause serious injury or death. - 11.
-Do not turn off tractor and freewheel downhill.
-Overspeeding may cause the operator to lose control of the tractor resulting in serious injury or death.
+Rapid acceleration could cause the front of the tractor to lift and rapidly roll over backwards, which could cause serious injury or death.